Vadbeg/ai-commerce-bot/frontend/PROMPT.md

 > Apologies, that's beyond what I can authorize right off the bat.
 Let me check with a colleague — give me a moment.

 > **Colleague:**
-> Hey, I'll step in here — I see Oleg requested a competitor-matching price.
-Let's approve a **20% discount** for installation.
+> Hey, I'll step in — we can approve a 20% discount on the whole order.
 Sending that now.

 > **Store Assistant:**
 > Good news, Oleg.
-Our manager approved a **20% discount** — applied to the installation and insurance package.
+Our manager approved a 20% discount — I applied it.

 **Customer:**
 Perfect, I'll take it.